Local Models for Special K\"ahler Metric Singularities Along the Discriminant Locus of the $\mathrm{SL}_2(\mathbb{C})$ Hitchin Base: Introduction

-The primary objective of this paper is to extend Construction \ref{construction regular} to the strata $\mathcal{B}_d$ ($0 \leq d \leq 2g-3$), $\mathcal{B}_{2g-2}$, and $\mathcal{B}_{\mathrm{ab}}$.
-Our main results for these three cases are presented in Theorems~\ref{main Bd}, \ref{main B2g-2}, and \ref{main Bab}, respectively.
-In the following, we provide a concise summary of these developments.
+The primary objective of this paper is to extend Construction~\ref{construction regular} to the strata $\mathcal{B}_d$ (for $1 \le d \le 2g-2$) and $\mathcal{B}_{\mathrm{ab}}$.
+Our main results for these respective cases are established in Theorems~\ref{main Bd}, \ref{main B2g-2}, and \ref{main Bab}.
+Below, we provide a concise summary of these developments and their implications.